 "Mrs. Edmunds presented A Life in Stitches ... the audience stood in awe...."

-- Deloris Crews, Ballou Recreation Center, City of Danville, Virginia, USA
+- Deloris Crews, Ballou Recreation Center, City of Danville, Virginia

 "She has a profound message and she has decided to serve, to understand and make transparent the difficulties and challenges of history." - Anna-Greta Liimatainen, Helsinki, Finland